ruv/forth-design-exp/docs/resolver-api.md

 it has performed a parse-only action and has not produced any token.

 `SET-RESOLVER      ( xt|0 -- )` <br/>
-Set the current (system default) lexeme resolver chain.
+Set the system's lexeme resolver chain.
 Subsequent calls of `RESOLVER` word shall return this `xt|0`.

 `RESOLVER          ( -- xt|0 )` <br/>
-Return the current (system default) lexeme resolver chain.
+Return the system's lexeme resolver chain.
 This word shall return either `xt|0` that was set by the previous call of `SET-RESOLVER` word, or the system default value (see bellow) if there was not such call yet (i.e. before the first such call).

+### Changes in the text interpreter

 A Forth system shall perform the following semantics in place of (b) and (c) items of The Forth text interpreter algorithm